X-Carve or Shapeoko?

 Overall, both are reasonably good software.
 But Carbide Create (free) can do everything that the Easel Pro can do.

-Once you're done with the 3 year license, you need to buy an yearly subscription of easel, and that's not ideal.
+Once you're done with the 3-year license, you need to buy a yearly subscription to Easel, and that's not ideal.

-Easel is a tad bit easier to use for basic operations but Carbide create has much more useful features compared to Easel.
+Easel is a tad bit easier to use for basic operations but Carbide create has many more useful features compared to Easel.

-Apart from this, cloud based nature of Easel necessitates an active internet connection.
+Apart from this, the cloud-based nature of Easel necessitates an active internet connection.